ETS's HiSET ™ offers affordable, accessible alternative to the GED® test

 - Affordable test fees to keep this valuable credential accessible for candidates, states and educational programs

 - Up to two retests in the same calendar year, for no additional cost

-- Flexibility with the use of existing test centers, test prep and curricula English and Spanish versions of the test
+- Flexibility with the use of existing test centers, test prep and curricula and a choice of scoring vendor options

 - Test design and validation by experts in assessment development for fair and reliable results